Employment in Portugal

 If you are looking for employment in Portugal, we can provide you with the info where you will learn much more about employment opportunities in Portugal.

-Because, there is no central source of information about employment in Portugal and before you start packing your bags and kissing your mom or sweetheart goodbye, realize that looking for employment in Portugal, entails much more then determination and translated Portugal CV with Portugal cover letter - it requires extensive preparation.
+Because, there is no central source of information about employment in Portugal and before you start packing your bags and kissing your mom or sweetheart goodbye, realize that looking for employment in Portugal, entails much more than determination and translated Portugal CV with Portugal cover letter - it requires extensive preparation for Portugal job interview.

 Once in Portugal, you can learn more about employment opportunities by contacting the relevant professional associations, reading the professional newsletters and bulletins, if available, and read through the classified advertising section of the local newspapers.
 We strongly recommend that you also, contact employers in your area of work experience to see what the general expectations are for employment in Portugal.